-1. Ensure land use regulations allow for compact, mixed-use, low-impact developments in the downtown to extend walkability and areas for unplanned social interaction
+1. Expand compact, mixed-use, low-impact developments in the downtown to extend walkability and areas for unplanned social interaction

 Goal: Improve existing food, public health and safety, and housing conditions (C)

 - 1. Incorporate additional trees and native vegetation, while also preserving mature trees, into the downtown landscape and other Town-owned properties to help lower surface and air temperatures by providing shade - 2.
 Work to prevent the stress on and loss of native species in landscapes owned by the Town - 3.
 Identify buildings in greatest need of weatherization services and support households to access these services